 3. You can get the qualified feedback on your work

 While most design meetups set the platform where experts share their knowledge and experience, some events also create the foundation for getting live feedback on design portfolios.
 One of the founders of this movement worldwide is Behance, the well-known design platform for portfolios in a variety of creative directions.
 Behance Portfolio Reviews held in different corners of the world let every designer get a professional and objective review from the local design community.
 This is one more upcoming design event we are looking forward to this May – Behance Portfolio Reviews Dnipro inviting young designers to present and discuss their portfolios.

 4. You set new business contacts in design sphere

 One more big reason to attend design events is directly connected to business issues: this is usually the fruitful ground for making new contacts useful for your career.
 It works the same as at any other specialized event: you can get in touch with other designers for collaboration on complex projects as well as you can meet new potential clients or investors.
 Again, live communication and real impressions make a considerable impact on decisions which can change the prospects of individual designers or even design teams for better.

 5. You get refreshed from your routine and check the trends discussed at the moment

 Last but not least is the reason of refreshment, actual for professionals from any creative sphere.
 Getting dip into specific tasks and working on several design projects simultaneously, artists really need that breath of fresh air which will reboot their creative energy and give new directions of vision.
-So, if you see the event with interesting speakers or themes actual for you, don’t hesitate to give yourself a moment of new experience: it will take you away from you current work for some time, but it will let you get back with new ideas and impressions absorbed from the design community.
+So, if you see an event with interesting speakers or themes actual for you, don’t hesitate to give yourself a moment of new experience: it will take you away from your current work for some time, but it will let you get back with new ideas and impressions absorbed from the design community.